 While this one may not be an obviously helpful app, it does quite a lot for those who love plants.
 A Plant’s Life is actually an iOS-only game that is also pretty addictive.
 It’s great for beginners in terms of gardening, as well as it is for children who want to learn more about plants.

-By showing everyone how plants live, what their needs are and requiring users to spray the right pesticides, they will get ready to watch over flowers in real life.
+By showing everyone how plants live, what their needs are, and requiring users to spray the right pesticides, they will get ready to watch over flowers in real life.
 This can be a great family app for those who have a nice garden and want their kids to get familiar with gardening.
-Being pretty realistic, the game will force players to water, fertilize and take care of the plants to prevent them from dying.
+Being pretty realistic, the game will force players to water, fertilize, and take care of the plants to prevent them from dying.

 You can get it for free or iPads and iPhone running on iOS version 4.3 or a newer one.
-The app comes in English only and more mobile version of it are about to come soon for those using a different kind of operating system.
+The app comes in English only and more mobile versions of it are about to come soon for those using a different kind of operating system.
 In the meantime, though, you can check out the game right here!